 The discharge from the site now is predominantly stormwater.
 The site previously contained a park with sports field, playground and BMX track.
-These were removed during the 2018-2019 and 2019-2020 monitoring years.
+These were removed during the 2018-2019 monitoring years.
+The landfill at Marfell is monitored biennially.

 Figure 11 An aerial view showing the former landfill at Marfell Park and associated sampling sites